For Nationwide Creative Tax Solutions Call: 866-712-9505

 On Behalf of | Dec 18, 2019 | Tax Audits

-The Centralized Partnership Audit Regime (CPAR) is, essentially, a new take on how the Internal Revenue Service (IRS) would conduct an audit on a partnership.
-Lawmakers designed the process to make it easier for the agency to conduct audits on partnerships.
-This piece will delve into how the new regime works and whether or not partnerships should elect into the new system.
+The Centralized Partnership Audit Regime (CPAR) is, essentially, a new take on how the Internal Revenue Service (IRS) conducts audits of partnerships.
+Lawmakers designed the process to make it easier for the IRS to audit partnerships and collect any resulting tax.
+This article explains how the regime works and what partnerships should consider when deciding whether to elect into the new system.

 How do partnership audits work?